 From late-night leftovers to the occasional frozen burrito, our microwaves are always there for us.
-This small appliance is a one-stop shop for almost all of your kitchen needs.
-Heat food instantly, set timers, vent your stovetop, and much more.
-But, when is the last time you’ve cleaned your microwave?
+This small appliance can handle just about any kitchen need you can think of.
+Heat food instantly, set timers, vent your stovetop, and more.
+But take a closer look at your microwave and try to remember the last time you cleaned it.

-If your microwave is emitting foul odors and is full of splattered food, then it’s time to give it a proper cleaning.
-We have consulted the experts and put together this step-by-step guide to safely and effectively clean your microwave.
-And, while you’re on a cleaning kick, you can also check out our posts on how to clean a dishwasher and how to clean a washing machine.
+If your microwave is covered in splattered food particles or lets off a foul smell, it’s time to give it a proper cleaning.
+This step-by-step guide will walk you through safely and effectively cleaning your microwave.
+And while you’re on a cleaning kick, you can also check out our posts on how to clean a dishwasher and how to clean a washing machine.

 What you’ll need

 - A medium-sized microwave-safe bowl (one that fits about 4 cups of liquid)

 - Disinfectant cleaner (like Lysol)